 “I have a wide-ranging investment portfolio, including some cash ISAs that I use as an emergency fund.
 I am worried that my investments won’t keep pace with inflation.
 Can I do anything to protect my position?”

 Prices tend to rise over the years, but there are sometimes spikes.
-For example, in the past 12 months, they have surged by 7%, meaning that UK inflation hit its highest level in 30 years.
 As a result, you have probably noticed that the cost of living has significantly increased.
 So, what does this mean for you and your investments?

 Most longer-term investing seeks to maintain and grow the investor’s capital over time, but some asset classes (usually equities) are better than others (usually cash or fixed interest) at combating the eroding effects of inflation.
 This said, it should be noted that equities are likely to experience more frequent, and possibly large, upward and downward movements in price than cash.

 In short, for those who can leave their money invested for the longer term, there is a better prospect of inflation-beating growth, even if prices do rise, albeit this comes with an element of risk.
 Some investment assets may even be index-linked, meaning that interest paid rises in line with inflation.

 You mentioned that you have a wide-ranging portfolio – this is great as not all investments react the same under any given market condition, so investing in various asset classes can help reduce concentrated risk.